TrailGenic System Integration

 • Fueling: carbohydrate-dominant

-These values reflect typical endurance behavior under sustained load, where efficiency declines over time.
+These values reflect typical endurance behavior under sustained load, where:

 Age-Adjusted Methodology